 Faculty participating in graduate education must meet minimum standards for this responsibility, as outlined in MUBOG Policy AA-18: Equivalencies for College Teaching.

 Graduate faculty are required to adhere to the ethical research practices of their field when conducting research and when guiding the research of graduate students.
-All research should be in compliance with applicable law and the policies and procedures of Marshall University, the Marshall University Research Corporation, Marshall Health, Marshall University’s Institutional Review Board (IRB), and the Institutional Animal Care and Use Committee (IACUC).
+All research should be in compliance with applicable law and the policies and procedures of Marshall University, the Marshall University Research Corporation, Marshall Health, Marshall University’s Institutional Review Board (IRB), and the Institutional Animal Care and Use Committee (IACUC), as applicable.

 There are three levels of graduate faculty membership: (1) Graduate Chair Faculty, (2) Graduate Faculty, and (3) Associate Graduate Faculty.